cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 Key sections:
 - [1.
 Prerequisites](#1-prerequisites): Preparations required before spinning up the use case stack
 - [2.
-Spinning up the Stack](#2-spinning-up-the-stack): How to spin up the core stack and upload initial data sets
+Spinning up the Stack](#2-spinning-up-the-stack): How to spin up the core stack
 - [3.
-Data instantiation workflow](#3-data-instantiation-workflow): How to deploy all required agents (sequence, interdependencies, etc.)
+Data instantiation workflow](#3-data-instantiation-workflow): How to upload initial data sets and deploy all required agents.
 - [4.
-Redeployment](#6-redeployment): How to restart stack and agents (after initial data instantiation workflow)
+Visualisation](#4-visualisation): How to visualise instantiated cross-domain data via TWA tools
 - [Potential refinements/next steps](#potential-refinementsnext-steps): Potential refinements for future work

 &nbsp;